Back

 UNIVERSITY OF VIENNA

-Shaul Pollak is a group leader at The Centre for Microbiology and Environmental System Science in the University of Vienna.
+Shaul Pollak is an Assistant Professor at The Centre for Microbiology and Environmental System Science in the University of Vienna.
 His research focuses on developing tools and concepts to understand how individuals in microbial communities (also known as “microbiomes”) combine to perform ecosystem functions, with an ultimate goal of effectively manipulating microbiomes for environmental and sustainable human needs.

 AVINA supports Shaul Pollak in developing AI-powered genomic analysis tools to understand the ecological organization inside microbiomes, and in developing theoretical and experimental tools to understand how climate-change and other environmental factors influence microbiome function by modulating ecological interactions.
 The insights gained from this project could have far-reaching consequences, from assisting in the design of personalized agricultural probiotics tailored to a specific field, to improving predictions of future climate.